tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 - `Gmail accounts with testing access` (textarea): `*.tap349@gmail.com`

+it's not required that license test account is linked to a valid payment method (I could make a test purchase without any linked payment method).

+if user is registered as both license and alpha tester, being a license tester has priority: he'll be offered to purchase test subscription only.

 NOTE: license test account must be a primary account on real device!

 <https://developer.android.com/google/play/billing/billing_testing.html#billing-testing-test>:

 > The only way to change the primary account on a device is to do a factory
 > reset, making sure you log on with your primary account first.

-NOTE: it's not required that license test account is linked to a valid payment
-      method (I could make a test purchase without any linked payment method).

 #### set valid license key